WeiLiBryan/Readme-Generator/GENERATED-README.md

-# Readme-Generator
+# README-GENERATOR

 --------------------------------------

-Application will generate a markdown file based on prompts given to user
+Application will generate a markdown file based on prompts

 ## Table of Contents